Nutrition

 Ingredients

-• Vegan Chocolate Chips – I used Enjoy Life.
+- Vegan Chocolate Chips – I like the Enjoy Life Chocolate Chunks.

 Instructions

-• In a bowl, combine the melted butter, sugar and vanilla extract.
-I just do this by hand, but you could also use a hand mixer or stand mixer.
+- In a bowl, combine the melted butter, sugar, pumpkin puree and vanilla extract.
+I like to do this by hand with a spatula, but you could also use a hand mixer if you want.

 Silly Little Haiku